qkgallave/qkgallave/README.md

 - I’m currently learning **Managing Enterprise Servers**

-<h3 align="left">In this course, I have learned how to implement what I have learned before about the Linux OS, and apply it onto this course.
+<body align="left">In this course, I have learned how to implement what I have learned before about the Linux OS, and apply it onto this course.
 I have learned how to create connected servers using ssh, I have learned how to create yaml files that do system updates, installations, and the likes.
-I have learned how to create containers to conserve resources and still apply ansible roles and tasks. </h3>
+I have learned how to use ansible to make use of scripts to manage other servers with the use of ansibe and ssh.
+I have learned to use tags and roles to create a better filtering for tasks.
+I have learned how to create containers to conserve resources and still apply ansible roles and tasks.
+This course has taught me a lot, and I believe that it will make me a better worker in the future.</body>

 - 📫 How to reach me **qkgallave@tip.edu.ph**